Pontipek/Wazuh-SIEM-Lab/README.md

-# Cybersecurity SIEM Lab with Wazuh
+# Cybersecurity SIEM Lab with Wazuh🔒

 ## 📑 Table of Contents
 - [Overview](#overview)